andifalk/cloud-security-workshop/README.md

 * The property ```spring.security.oauth2.client.registration.auth0.redirect-uri``` specifies
 the redirect URI to call our client application with the authorization code from the _Auth0_ identity provider.
 Spring also provides predefined placeholders for the base url and the registration id.
+* The property ```spring.security.oauth2.client.registration.auth0.scope``` specifies
+  the scopes to be used for the OAuth2 login.
+The value of _openid_ enables the OpenID Connect mode and _profile_/_email_ specifies which attribute claims to include in the token.

 After adding the required new properties the updated _application.yml_ should look like this: